jpsecher/ds-gluster/testing/readme.md

 * [x] Default VPC with default subnet in one availability zone.
 * [x] One Gluster server with one brick as one volume.
 * [x] One Swarm node with Gluster volume mounted.
-* [ ] Run [GDash](http://aravindavk.in/blog/introducing-gdash/) in a container on the swarm. https://hub.docker.com/r/kawaz/gdash ?
 * [x] Swarm cluster running "getstarted" app, Redis & Visualizer.

 ## Initial setup